 Flipping your pieces circumvents this adjustment effect of the brain.

-Your art looks weird when you flip it because your brain gets used to the mistakes you make in a drawing.
+Your drawings look bad when they are flipped because your brain gets used to the mistakes you made.
 It also gets used to the drawing mistakes you make on a regular basis.
 Flipping your artwork makes these mistakes visible to your brain again.

 We now know the underlying principle, so I’ll show you why many artists flip their drawings – and how you can learn from them and fix your drawing mistakes.

 3. Why Artists Flip Their Drawings

 Artists flip their drawings because it helps them see their mistakes.
 They can view their drawings from another angle and notice the incorrect parts of the artwork – that they can then easily fix after flipping the canvas back.
 It’s a common practice among (digital) artists.

 Like I said above, viewing your drawings in the mirrored way can be quite humbling and confronts yourself with your own mistakes and inabilities.